 The MERC Personnel Policies were adopted by MERC Resolution No. 8 on June 28, 1988.
-They have been revised on the following subsequent occasions:
+The policies have been revised seven times; the most recent revision was passed by the Commission on March 26, 2003 and implemented April 1, 2003.